 The Development Team collectively owns the Scrum Board, and typically updates it as the team completes Sprint Backlog Items.
 However the ScrumMaster may want to remind the Development Team to keep the Scrum Board up-to-date, and will also help the team understand the significance of the data the Board is presenting.
 This is especially true when an incomplete or delayed development task or other Sprint Backlog Item threatens the Development Team’s ability to meet its forecast.
 The team can then take collective action to remove the impediment.

-In short, the Scrum Board is a planning tool for action management, owned and controlled by the Development Team and, as such, can help build the necessary muscle memory needed for Development Team to become truly self-managing.
+In short, the Scrum Board is a planning tool for action management, owned and controlled by the Development Team and, as such, can help build the necessary muscle memory needed for the Development Team to become truly self-managing.
 Used consistently, the Scrum Board lowers the communication cost of developers trying to find out what other Development Team members are doing, and of managing the dependencies between their various tasks.
 Above all, it helps everyone maintain their collective focus.

 However, the Scrum Board should not be confused with a Kanban Board, despite superficial similarities.
 While they both depict the progress of tickets as they move through various states, the purpose is not the same.
-A Self-Managing Team owns and controls a Scrum Board: It does not control them.
-It is a tool which allows them to plan, and replan as necessary, how to meet their objectives in a Sprint.
+A Self-Managing Team owns and controls a Scrum Board: it does not control them.
+It is a tool that allows the team to plan, and replan as necessary, how to meet its objectives in a Sprint.